johannesfelber/beamer_control/README.md

 The serial settings can be updated in dict `serial`.
 The default values are tested with BenQ projectors.

 ### Commands
 All commands are customizable.
-Just update `presets` according to your needs. `xrange(n, m)` defines the dmx values for this preset, the value is a string, which is sent to the projector.
+Just update `presets` according to your needs. `xrange(n, m)` defines the DMX values for this preset, the value is a string, which is sent to the projector.
 The predefined values work with most BenQ projectors.